 - Total – the total sale price of the order, including approved change orders

-- %EQ – how much of the total price is attributed to equipment (all parts except for Bulk Wire and Misc parts modifiers)
+- %EQ – how much of the total price is attributed to equipment (all parts except for Bulk Wire, as determined by a checked Bulk box on the item detail, and Misc parts modifiers)

 - %Parts – how much of the total price is attributed to Bulk Wire and Misc Parts modifiers.